anjackson/codex/content/welcome.md

 ## Where to begin?

-Before getting into technicalities, lets take a walk around {doc}`/foundations/the-village`.
+Before getting into technicalities, lets take a look around {doc}`/foundations/the-village`.